 About Fraternity & Sorority Life

 Welcome to Wittenberg University's Greek Life website.
-For over 130 years, fraternities and sororities on our campus have forged a strong tradition of leadership, success and pride.
+For nearly 150 years, fraternities and sororities on our campus have forged a strong tradition of leadership, success and pride.
 This heritage benefits both our fraternity and sorority members and the broader university community.